Data Integration Engineer Resume Example

 You want to quantify your achievements.
 For example, mention if you optimized job run times by 40% or migrated 10TB of data.
 Numbers stand out.

 Focus on problem-solving.
 If you troubleshoot ETL failures or automate repetitive tasks, say so.
-Recruiters look for candidates who improve processes and reduce errors.
+Recruiters look for candidates who improve processes and reduce errors, so be sure your application includes a strong cover letter.

 Show your experience with data integration, cleansing, and transformation.
 Briefly describe complicated workflows if they show your technical range.
 This gives your resume an edge.